-In order to control, analyse and optimise the transportation process, vehicle tracking companies offer basic features that include:
+Depending on the software functions and the tracking technology, vehicle tracking devices costs and solutions may differ.
+In order to control, analyse and optimise the transportation process, vehicle tracking companies and fleet management companies offer basic features that include:

-While every vehicle tracking system provides information about the location of the fleet, some tracking devices can help performance monitoring and maintenance of the vehicle, thanks to the collection of data such as speed, fuel consumption, tire pressure, engine temperature, number of stops and much more.
+While every vehicle tracking system provides information about the location of the fleet, some vehicle tracking devices can help performance monitoring and maintenance of the vehicle, thanks to the collection of data such as speed, fuel consumption, tire pressure, engine temperature, the number of stops and much more.

 A vehicle tracking system enables the improvement of the vehicle management through a number of functionalities, including immediate reporting of the fleet parameters.

 It is possible to have access to real time information about fuel level, speed, location, engine speed, average fuel consumption, driver identification, mileage and routes covered.
 According to the selected vehicle tracking system, your business can benefit from several functionalities.

 The main function of every vehicle tracking system is to collect data about the position of the means.
 The installed car tracking system provides real-time tracking or historical information on the vehicle location.

 At this point, fleet managers or customers can monitor the movement of goods or the distances travelled, the destinations reached and the routes covered by the means of transport, which enables efficient transport management system.

 Fleet tracking with a GPS vehicle tracking system will help you manage crucial elements, such as fuel information, fuel loss and consumption, CO2 emissions, refuelling locations.
 According to this data, it is possible to limit fuel costs, to optimize travel routes as well as to plan refuelling locations throughout the entire route.